- What is a House in Multiple Occupation (HMO)?

 - Do I need planning permission to convert my house to a HMO?

-A House in Multiple Occupation is a house or flat occupied by three or more people forming two or more households who share facilities such as a kitchen or bathroom.
+A House in Multiple Occupation is a house or flat occupied by three or more people forming two or more 'households' (e.g. individuals or families) who share facilities such as a kitchen or bathroom.
 For example, an HMO could be:

 - a group of individuals sharing a house or flat